prorev/prorev.github.io/_posts/2020-03-28-pandas_basic.md

 dtypes: float64(4), object(1)
 memory usage: 6.0+ KB
 ```
 As you can see **df.info()** method explains the columns.
-If the number of columns is large, we can call:
+If the number of columns is large, we can call first:

 ```python
 df.columns